-Let’s use an example, and pretend that my client works in the travel niche.
-I found this article through a Twitter list, and plugged the URL into Moz’s tool:
+Let’s use an example and pretend that my client works in the travel niche.
+I found this article through an X list, and plugged the URL into Moz’s tool:

-What’s not-so-great is the fact the piece has 0 inbound links, and fails to rank for any keywords organically.
+What’s not-so-great is that the piece has 0 inbound links and fails to rank for any keywords organically.

 That could be a warning sign; Google (and other site owners) aren’t picking-up great signals from the page, so it might be wise to drop this off your client’s social media calendar.

-However, there’s one thing that might be affecting this data: New, fresh content may have minimal backlinks because it is, as the name suggests, new -- and might take some time to be found.
+However, one thing might be affecting this data: New, fresh content may have minimal backlinks because it is, as the name suggests, new - and might take some time to be found.

-That being said, it’s a good indication for evergreen content that’s been around for a while -- especially research pieces.
+That said, it’s a good indication of evergreen content that’s been around for a while - especially research pieces.

-You could also plug your source’s URL into SEMrush to see what it is currently ranking for in Google.
+You could also plug your source’s URL into SEMrush to see what it currently ranks for in Google.

 Here’s what that looks like for Moz’s blog post on 10x content:

-We can see that Moz’s blog post is ranking for various keywords (even if some of them aren’t relevant to the piece itself).
+We can see that Moz’s blog post ranks for various keywords (even if some aren’t relevant to the piece itself).

 Look at Majestic’s topical trust flow category

-Categorizing a website based on their SEO activity, you’ll want to double-check that the category shown by the tool is relevant to your client’s industry.
+Categorizing a website based on its SEO activity, you’ll want to double-check that the category shown by the tool is relevant to your client’s industry.